stsdoannguyenhuy/prince-theater-backend/README.md

     * Open Intellij and select `File->Open` and navigate to the root directory of the project.
     * Then select the directory choose the `build.grale` in the cloned repo.
     * After that, click `OK` to open the project in Intellij.
 In this step, gradle will sync and download the needed library.
-    * Finally, after gradle sync successfully, Select `Run -> Run 'app'` from the menu or press `shift + f10` to run application.
+    * Finally, after gradle sync successfully, Select `Run -> Run 'PrinceTheaterApplication'` from the menu or press `shift + f10` to run application.
 * If run by docker (recommend)
     * Open `terminal` and navigate to the root directory of the project.
     * Run command `docker-compose up`.
 After running these steps, will see the image below